Arkansas vs. Mississippi State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Arkansas and its opponents have combined to put up more than 56 points in three of nine games this season.

-- Mississippi State's games have gone over 56 points in three of eight chances this season.
+- Arkansas' games this season have gone over 55.5 points three of nine times.

-- Saturday's total is 4.8 points lower than the two team's combined 60.8 points per game average.
+- The combined points per game average of the two teams, 60.8, is 5.3 points more than Saturday's over/under.

-- These two squads combine to allow 48.1 points per game, 7.9 fewer than this contest's over/under.
+- The 48.1 combined points per game that these two squads have allowed this season are 7.4 fewer than the 55.5 over/under in this contest.

-- The Razorbacks and their opponents score an average of 53.9 points per game, 2.1 fewer than Saturday's total.
+- Razorbacks games have an average total of 53.9 points this season, 1.6 fewer than Saturday's over/under.

-- In 2021, games involving the Bulldogs have averaged a total of 54 points, two fewer than this game's set over/under.

 Arkansas Stats and Trends